-An interview with: Roelof Postma (Seal At LPF)
+An interview with: Roelof Postma (packaging sealing at LPF)

 - Roelof started working at LPF in 1989.
-Since then he’s worked at LPF (mostly within the Form and Seal department) for almost 30 years!
+Since then he’s worked at LPF (mostly responsible for packaging sealing at the form/seal department) for almost 30 years!

 - In his spare time Roelof has some very diverse hobbies: fishing, gardening and tinkering on his Zundapp (a classic style of mopeds);